Noovolari/leapp/docs/configuring-session/configure-aws-iam-role-chained.md

 !!! info

-    Azure session is no more available for direct creation.
-Instead you can create a new [Azure Integration](../../configuring-integration/configuring-azure-integration.md).
+    Azure sessions are not available anymore for direct creation.
+Instead you can create a new [Azure Integration](../configuring-integration/configure-azure-integration.md){: target='_blank'}.